simonsobs/nemo/README.md

 # Software needed

-Nemo itself is written in Python (compatible with 2.7.x and 3.x), and requires the following additional modules to be installed (current versions used by the author are given in brackets, earlier and later versions also probably work):
+Nemo itself is written in Python (compatible with 2.7.x and 3.x), and requires the following additional modules to be installed (currently used versions are given in brackets, earlier and later versions also probably work):

 * numpy (1.11.1)